 Soon after, we welcomed the birth of our son Mayu, our first love and light.
 In the early years of our business, Mayu was a traveling fool, joining us at every art show.
 By the time Mayu was three years old, he had visited every state east of the Mississippi.

 Enzo joined the family in May of 2015, making our formidable foursome complete.
 Traveling with two young kids made the art show circuit a bit more challenging so we made the move to Martha’s Vineyard in the fall of 2016.
-Our business model shifted to online sales and selling locally at the Vineyard Artisans Festivals.
+Our business model shifted to online sales and selling locally on the beautiful island of Martha’s Vineyard.
+All summer long you can find us at the Vineyard Artisans Festivals and Chilmark Flea Markets.

 We still travel some, exhibiting at only the best juried art shows in the United States.